emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of the Echo option.
 If no true random number generator is available, a truly random seed must be provided from an external source.

-An single active Echo value with 64 (pseudo-)random bits gives the same theoretical security level against forgeries as a 64-bit MAC (as used in e.g. AES_128_CCM_8).
+A single active Echo value with 64 (pseudo-)random bits gives the same theoretical security level against forgeries as a 64-bit MAC (as used in e.g. AES_128_CCM_8).
 In practice, forgery of an Echo option value is much harder as an attacker must also forge the MAC in the security protocol.
 The Echo option value MUST contain 32 (pseudo-)random bits that are not predictable for any other party than the server, and SHOULD contain 64 (pseudo-)random bits.
 A server MAY use different security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).

 The security provided by the Echo and Request-Tag options depends on the security protocol used.
 CoAP and HTTP proxies require (D)TLS to be terminated at the proxies.
 The proxies are therefore able to manipulate, inject, delete, or reorder options or packets.
 The security claims in such architectures only hold under the assumption that all intermediaries are fully trusted and have not been compromised.